For Schools

 What will our school need to do?

-Pupils will answer questions assessing maths, reading and science during a two-hour computer-based assessment.
-Pupils will also answer questions on their background, their attitudes and experiences in school and about their experiences of remote learning during school closures.
+Students will answer questions assessing science, reading, maths and learning in the digital world during a two-hour computer-based assessment.
+Students will also answer questions on their background, their attitudes and experiences in school and about their experiences of learning in a digital world.
 This questionnaire should take around 30-40 minutes.

 For examples of PISA questions, please visit our Sample Questions page.